The Honourable Man

 "The Honourable Man" is the fifth episode of the sixth series of the British comedy series Dad's Army.
 It was originally transmitted on 28 November 1973.

 Synopsis

-When Sergeant Wilson lets it be known that his family has "moved up one place" and that he is now entitled to style himself "The Honourable," he finds himself being courted by the Golf Club and is being proposed as the man to welcome a visiting Russian VIP.
+When Sergeant Wilson lets it be known that his family has "moved up one place" and that he is now entitled to style himself "The Honourable," he finds himself being courted by the Golf Club and is being proposed as the man to welcome a visiting Soviet VIP.
 Captain Mainwaring is furious.

 Plot

 In the church hall, the Town Clerk is opening a meeting.
 It is to decide on Walmington-on-Sea's welcome to a visiting Russian worker, who has been made Hero of the Soviet Union for building 5,723 tanks.
 The Town Clerk puts Mainwaring in charge of the committee after a pompous speech, but Warden Hodges objects, thus forcing a vote, which overwhelmingly supports Mainwaring, who therefore takes charge.
 During this, both Wilson and Corporal Jones arrive late.
 Frazer suggests that, after a great deal of thought, he would like to offer the Russian a voucher worth £10 towards the cost of a funeral.
 Walker argues that this is no use as the visitor would have to die to redeem it, whereupon Frazer comments "That's a risk I have to take".
 Godfrey again expresses his antipathy to "the reds" and so urges that the welcome should not be extravagant, and the vicar refuses to allow his choir to sing "The Red Flag".
 The committee decides to present a wooden key, representing the freedom of the town.

 At the bank, Mainwaring enquires of Pike over Wilson's absence, and is annoyed to hear he is still at lunch, at 2.20pm.
 Pike finds a letter in Mainwaring's in-tray addressed to "The Honourable Arthur Wilson" and they both assume it is a joke.
 On Wilson's arrival he surprises Mainwaring and amazes Pike by asserting it is genuine: Wilson's uncle, a peer, has died with no children, thus entitling him to be styled "The Honourable".
 On being asked where he had been at lunchtime, Mainwaring is furious to hear Wilson has been invited to join the golf club (even though Wilson does not play golf), as he has been "trying to get in for years".
 Wilson compounds Mainwaring's rage by announcing that they found him some smoked salmon for lunch, whereas Mainwaring had a "snoek fishcake at the British Restaurant".
 During this discussion Pike has telephoned his mother, who bursts into the office and flings herself all over Wilson, although she does ask "It won't make any difference, will it?", to which Wilson assures her it will not.
 Pike, however, is too naive to understand the implication.